Swat7928/End-to-End-DevOps-Project-Terraform-Ansible-Docker-on-AWS/README.md

 * Builds and runs a Dockerized application
 * Manages variables and secrets cleanly

-This project reflects **how DevOps is done in real companies**, not toy examples.
+This project reflects a real life example of a Devops project.

 ---

-## 🧠 Architecture Overview
+## Architecture Overview

 ```
 Local Machine